Patchx/Python_easygui_patch/README.md

 # easygui_patch
+author: Robert Anderson

-modification to easygui to enable up to three adjacent images
+Modification to easygui to enable up to three adjacent images